The Best Sandals for Supination: Your Complete Shopping Guide

 But you don’t have to turn to sneakers to find your next quality orthopedic.
 That’s because sandals, too, can provide that excellent arch support you deserve—whether you’re dealing with supination and fallen arches or other issues.

 For supinators, that’s where the Samara sandal from Viakix comes in.
 This little baby offers a comfortable, customized fit, with stretchy elastic webbing that can adjust to and accommodate your foot size, as well as a cushioned, ergonomic EVA foam midsole with excellent arch support.
 While that may be enough in and of itself, the benefits of the Samara sandal don’t stop there.
 These sandles are lightweight and dry quickly, which means you can take them on all sorts of adventures and even a vacation or two.
+When I traveled to Guatemala, I took these on a volcano hike.
+I walked through mud and for a portion of the trail, it rained.
+But my Viakix sandals stood by my side and dried by the time I had to wake up for sunrise!

 Purchase the Viakix Samara Sandal directly here.
+Our products are here to help make your life easier!

 The Kiawah Sandal